The-Sleepy-One/WHSTechNotes/journal.md

 # September 10, 2024
 A game I really enjoyed is "DeltaRune" by Toby Fox.
 DeltaRune presents its world in a 2D format.
 The story is filled with mysteries and wonders.
 The game mechanics like puzzles, riddles, random and hilarious conversations, character design, music(banger sound track) , and the fighting mechanics all play apart in the story the game is showing.
 The game itself isn't complete but with only 2 chapters AND being free.
 This game is a delight to play and id recommend playing it sometime.

+# September 17, 2024
+This week is a free week apparently?...